lsfxz/blackarch-ruby/README.md

 # blackarch-ruby

-Complementary (totaly inofficial) repository to blackarch, for yet un-merged changes / additions.
+Complementary (totally inofficial) repository to blackarch, for yet un-merged changes / additions.
 For those out there who like toying with potentially broken packages...

 Put it above `[blackarch]`, like so: